 Consumers may be buying home furnishings online but they’re also snapping up new homes as priorities change and they need more space and less access to city centres says CEO of Navana Property Group Harry Fenner: “Amid the ongoing circumstances, there are plenty of people prepared to spend in the sector which in turn, has enabled the property market to boom.
 While other areas of the economy were seen to be struggling, the property market defied the wider economic downturn.”

 As his housebuilding company tries to keep pace with demand, Fenner constantly needs more storage for building supplies: “The supply for warehousing, logistics and industrial space is continuing to exceed demand, following the boom in the market.”
 There’s also a demand for building more storage: “While construction endured a brief period of lull after the first lockdown, we have now seen an upswing in warehouse construction, both for speculative schemes and those built for specific occupiers.
 Ultimately, it’s a positive time to be a contractor, working in the industrial sector.”

-If you are finding yourself in need of additional storage space for your growing business do not hesitate to contact us.
+If you are finding yourself in need of additional warehouse storage space for your growing business do not hesitate to contact us.
 We have over 127 storage facilities in the UK so there is bound to be one near you.
-Many of our stores offer a Forklift Service for loading and unloading of stock, we can accept deliveries on your behalf so no waiting around, 24 hour access can be arranged at many of our locations and 24 hour recorded CCTV and intruder alarms.
+Many of our stores offer a Forklift Service for loading and unloading of stock, we can accept deliveries on your behalf so no waiting around and piece of mind with 24 hour recorded CCTV and intruder alarms.